 *Recommended free scanning apps: CamScanner, Tiny Scanner

-- Add Casey (“Y2KC“) and Janice (“TNKR“) on Kakao Messenger, then send a message: “Hello, my name is ( ), I am an applicant with TNKR hoping to join Track ( ).”
+- Add Casey (“Y2KC“) and TNKR (“TNKR“) on Kakao Messenger, then send a message: “Hello, my name is ( ), I am an applicant with TNKR hoping to join Track 1.”

-The orientation session can go a lot faster when applicants are prepared and have a good understanding of TNKR’s special approach, so be sure to watch videos in the TNKR YouTube channel and read about TNKR’s history and process.
+The application process and orientation session can go a lot faster when applicants are prepared and have a good understanding of TNKR’s special approach.
+Here are links to articles and videos about TNKR.